 “An uproarious display of song and comedy.” – Get Out!
 Magazine

 Emmy-award winning actor Jane Lynch (Glee) and Kate Flannery (The Office) put their one-of-a-kind spin on songs from Broadway to The Barry Sisters to the Swingin’ Sixties.
 Like the Rat Pack with a couple of broads.

 Jane Lynch was raised near Chicago and cut her theatrical teeth at The Second City and Steppenwolf Theatre.
 Lynch is the two-time Emmy winning host of Hollywood Game Night and an Emmy and Golden Globe winner for her portrayal of Sue Sylvester on Glee.
-She currently appears in The Good Fight on CBS and on Amazon’s The Amazing Miss Maisel.
+She currently appears in The Good Fight on CBS and on Amazon’s The Marvelous Mrs. Maisel.
 Additional television credits include portraying Janet Reno in Manifesto, Criminal Minds, Portlandia, Angel From Hell, Party Down, Lovespring International, Two and a Half Men, and The L Word.
 Lynch’s film credits include Wreck It Ralph I and II, The Three Stooges, The 40-Year-Old Virgin, Talladega Nights, Role Models, Julie & Julia, A Mighty Wind, Best In Show, and For Your Consideration.

 She made her Broadway debut in the 2013 production of Annie, and soon thereafter embarked on her own live concert tour, See Jane Sing, with Kate Flannery and Tim Davis.
 Their Billboard Top 10 holiday album, A Swingin’ Little Christmas, is available from iTunes, Amazon, and other outlets.